ap0llo/mddocs/docs/api/DemoProject/DemoClass/Type.md

 Similar tables are generated for a type's public fields, events, properties, indexers, methods and operator overloads

 Links to other members are supported (using the xml tag `see`), for example a link to [IDemoInterface](../IDemoInterface/Type.md).
-References to types outside the assembly are written to the output             but cannot be linked to, e.g. a reference to String
+References to types outside the assembly are written to the output             but cannot be linked to, e.g. a reference to string

 The last section is the "See Also" section with links provided in the xml documentation using the `seealso` tag